ssaninre22/ninTrenDo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ninTrendo
+# ninTrenDo

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ninTrendo is to perform long-term high frequency Google Trends queries by overlapping.
+The goal of *ninTrenDo* is to perform long-term high frequency Google Trends queries by overlapping.
 This package let you to reconstruct Google Trends high frequency data for extended periods.
 Using overlapping windows and letting for long-term trend correction, this